 History Day in Connecticut is co-sponsored by Connecticut's Old State House and the Connecticut Historical Society, with major funding provided by the Connecticut Humanities Council.
 Detailed information, contacts, and guidelines are available here.

-The theme for 2014 is Rights and Responsibilities in History and interested students are welcome to incorporate Archives & Special Collections materials in developing their History Day projects.
+The theme for 2015 is Leadership and Legacy in History and interested students are welcome to incorporate Archives & Special Collections materials in developing their History Day projects.
 Teachers and students are encouraged to contact Laura Smith to discuss specialized workshops or research sessions prior to arriving at Archives & Special Collections.

 We have also developed several thematic guides to provide some insight into the types of materials and topics available that may be helpful.